Choosing the Right Tree for Your Lawn

 When to Plant Trees

-#7 Know how much Time it takes for Trees to Establish their Roots
+#7 Know how much time it takes for Trees to Establish their Roots

 You want trees to establish roots before stressors like high heat, low temperatures, or dehydration takes place.